 What does Cyber Essentials do for me?

-Cyber Essentials offers a structured framework designed to strengthen your organisation’s defence, focussing on key security measures such as:
+Cyber Essentials offers a structured framework designed to strengthen your organisation’s defence, focusing on key security measures such as:

 By ticking all these boxes, you are ensuring your organisation has the most fundamental IT security controls in place.
 Remember, it’s the fundamentals that are often neglected, and most regularly taken advantage of if left alone.